-Students use the Activity Sheet to read and follow a multistep procedure to discover what makes the liquid in a thermometer go up and down.
-Students read the questions and information on the Activity Sheet and apply them to their observations to learn the meaning of words related to atoms, molecules, and processes at the molecular level.
+Students use the Activity Sheet to read and follow a multistep procedure to discover how water displacement can be used to find volume and whether density can be used to identify unknown substances.
+Students read the questions and information on the Activity Sheet and apply them to their observations to learn the meaning of words related to mass, volume, water displacement, and density at the molecular level.
 Students also integrate information from text with molecular models to improve their understanding.